Local Quantum Cooling for Large Fermi Systems with Pairing: Abstract

 \section{Abstract}

-We present a unitary framework for dissipative quantum dynamics that can be efficiently applied to large-scale Fermi systems.
-The method introduces local Hermitian operators that emulate frictional forces while strictly preserving the unitarity of time evolution.
-Unlike approaches based on the Lindblad equation, our formulation scales favorably with system size and can be seamlessly integrated into time-dependent density functional theory frameworks.
-We demonstrate that energy dissipation arises from the damping of particle currents and pairing-field fluctuations.
+We present a framework for local quantum cooling that can be efficiently applied to large-scale Fermi systems.
+The method introduces local Hermitian operators as a cooling potential while strictly preserving the unitarity of time evolution.
+Our formulation scales favorably with system size and can be seamlessly integrated into time-dependent density functional theory frameworks.
+We demonstrate that energy cooling arises from the damping of particle currents and pairing-field fluctuations.
 Furthermore, we develop a variant of the scheme that allows the particle number to vary in time, enabling controlled density scans.
 The method is generic and versatile, as illustrated by applications to spin-imbalanced unitary Fermi gases and to nuclear matter in the neutron-star crust.
-The framework can be naturally extended to include stochastic noise, providing a foundation for studying fluctuation–dissipation dynamics and thermalization in strongly interacting Fermi superfluids.
+The framework can be naturally extended to include stochastic noise, providing a foundation for studying thermalization in strongly interacting Fermi superfluids.